n0yy/xtractor/README.md

 ## Environment Configuration

+Start by copying `.env.example` to `.env` and populate the secrets required for your deployment.

 | Variable | Default | Purpose |
 |----------|---------|---------|
 | `DX_MM_MODEL` | `gpt-4o-mini` | Multimodal model selection |